oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/simple-add/README.md

 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Samples in DevCloud
+### Run the Samples in Intel&reg; DevCloud
-If running a sample in the Intel DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+If running a sample in the Intel&reg; DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
 For more information, see the Intel&reg; oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).